b-kolar/b-kolar/README.md

 ### Hi there 👋

-I'm Brontë, a student in the MEng Bioengineering program at UC Berkeley.
+I'm Brontë, a student in the MEng Bioengineering (computational biology) program at UC Berkeley.
 I completed my BSc in Computer Engineering in the Netherlands at TU Delft and I'm passionate about using computer science to solve problems in biology!

 #### I’m currently learning about:
 - 🌱 cell engineering